My Quiet Kitchen

 image to save on Pinterest.

-These hearty jackfruit burgers are full of texture, flavor, and protein thanks to black beans, walnuts (or seeds), and TVP.
-A touch of BBQ sauce gives the patties an irresistible, sweet-and-smoky flavor that tastes great on a bun, on salads, or atop your favorite grain!
-Nut-free and oil-free options.
+These high-protein jackfruit burgers are full of satisfying texture and flavor thanks to black beans and walnuts (or seeds).
+A touch of BBQ sauce gives the patties an irresistible, sweet-and-smoky flavor that tastes great on a bun, on a big salad, or as part of a grain bowl!
+This recipe is vegan and gluten-free, with nut-free and oil-free options.

 jackfruit and black bean burger on a bun with lettuce and tomato.